 For some people, legumes can be a problem.
 This is because they contain large sugar molecules called oligosaccharides.
 These molecules are so large, they cannot be absorbed while in the small intestine, and they enter the large intestine to the delight of the large, hungry bacteria that make it home.
 As the bacteria eat, they produce gas, which accumulates until you let it blow.

 But don’t let this stop you from enjoying beans!
 There is a solution.
-It is called Beano.
+It is called "Beano."
 I am not making this up.
-Beano is an enzyme that zaps those oligosaccharides into simple little sugars so they can be absorbed by your small intestine.
+Beano contains an enzyme that zaps those oligosaccharides into simple little sugars so they can be absorbed by your small intestine.
 Problem solved.

 Dried, Canned or Fresh?

 If you have not ever enjoyed fresh shell beans, such as borlotti (otherwise known as cranberry beans), or fava beans, you are to be pitied.
 I grow both in my garden, and every year wish that I had planted more.
 Now is a good time to think about planting those favas.
 Borlotti need to wait until summer.